 The adjustable headband widens up in order to fit most head sizes.
 If you decide to use these for working out or running and the ear pads start to wear down – you can find replaceable ear pads.

-Swivel ear cups are nice to have – especially when you’re wearing them around your neck (or for flipping to the side while you’re listening).
+Swivel ear cups are nice to have – especially when you’re wearing them around your neck (or if you need to flip them to the side while you’re listening).
 Although these aren’t the best for studio monitoring, the swivel ear cups are a feature that’s often most prominent in some of the models for DJs and other audio professionals.
-(Thanks Sennheiser!)

 The leatherette covering is lightweight and pretty comfortable overall.
 Since leatherette isn’t as breathable, some people have had minor issues with their ears heating up after 2 hours+ of listening.
 This will depend on how tight they fit over your ears, which you can read more about below.